Workplace safety in healthcare settings: Aggression in the healthcare

 A survey from the British National Audit Office (2003) stated that aggression and violence accounted for 40% of reported health and safety incidents amongst healthcare workers.
 Another survey looking into the abuse and violence experienced in 3078 general dental practices over a period of three years found that 80% of practice personnel had experienced self-reported verbal abuse, abuse or violence.
 It was reported that, over 12 months in Australian hospitals, 95% of staff had experienced verbal aggression.
 In the UK over 50% of nurses had experienced aggression or violence over a 12-month period.
 In the United States, the annual rate of nonfatal, job-related violent crime against mental healthcare workers was 68.2 per 1,000 workers compared to 12.6 per 1,000 workers in all other occupations.

 In the United States, the emergency department is one of the most high-risk places to work in a hospital, which makes sense because most individuals in the emergency room are people who have just been injured and need to be rushed to the hospital.
 That situation is very stressful and scary for most people, so it may lead to emotions that are not truly meant, including aggressive emotions.
 Nurses' reports of patient aggression is not always taken seriously, which can make nurses less likely to report, ultimately leading to mental health issues.

 It was stated that nonfatal injuries because of aggression were three times more frequent against health care professionals than private industry workers.
-With nurses dealing with these situations on a daily basis, it has led to many issues in their personal lives.
-It was stated that nurse suicide is the 10th leading cause of death in the United States.